Mohamedeid710/university-carpooling-app/README.md

-Wajd worked on selecting an architecture style ; MVC Wajd created a decision matrix table to evaulate MVC Wajd improved the designs of the wireframes for the driver
+Wajd worked on selecting an architecture style ; MVC Wajd created a decision matrix table to evaulate MVC Wajd improved the designs of the wireframes for the driver shadow has done a part of the architechtural analysis (comparing microservices). shadow created a decision matrix for the microservices model. shadow updated the wireframes, creating layouts for Confirm Ride page and rate ride page, whilst updating the book ride page.